awsdocs/aws-secrets-manager-docs/doc_source/manage_search-secret.md

 # Find secrets in AWS Secrets Manager<a name="manage_search-secret"></a>

 When you search for secrets without a filter, Secrets Manager matches keywords in the secret name, description, tag key, and tag value\.
 Searching without filters is not case\-sensitive and ignores special characters, such as space, /, \_, =, \#, and only uses numbers and letters\.
+When you search without a filter, Secrets Manager analyzes the search string to convert it to separate words\.
+The words are separated by any change from uppercase to lowercase, from letter to number, or from number/letter to punctuation\.
+For example, entering the search term `credsDatabase#892` searches for `creds`, `Database`, and `892` in name, description, and tag key and value\.

-In the console, you can apply the following filters to your search:
+You can apply the following filters to your search:

 Name
 Matches the beginning of secret names; case\-sensitive\.
 For example, **Name:** **Data** returns a secret named DatabaseSecret, but not databaseSecret or MyData\.